-Cheryl is go-to litigation counsel for Fortune 100 companies, investment companies and advisers, broker-dealers and private individuals in high-stakes disputes in federal and state courts and a variety of arbitration forum as well as before the U.S. Securities and Exchange Commission, the Financial Industry Regulatory Authority and state securities regulators.
+Cheryl is go-to litigation counsel for Fortune 100 companies, investment companies and advisers, broker-dealers and private individuals in high-stakes disputes in federal and state courts and a variety of arbitration forums as well as before the U.S. Securities and Exchange Commission, the Financial Industry Regulatory Authority and state securities regulators across the United States.

 She is known for her comprehensive understanding of her clients’ business and ability to help them achieve their goals by developing creative legal solutions – often while also appeasing regulators.

 A presenter at the Securities Industry and Financial Market Association’s (SIFMA) Compliance and Legal Society Annual and Regional Conferences, in addition to her commercial litigation practice, Cheryl represents broker-dealer and investment advisors in securities enforcement matters and in public and private investigations.
 She monitors regulatory developments, advises clients on compliance matters and conducts internal investigations.
 In addition, she represents companies involved in regulatory investigations concerning alleged securities or accounting fraud, Ponzi schemes, insider trading, privacy, supervision and other issues.

 Recognized for her acumen and leadership by the firm, Cheryl is the current chair of its Financial Services Litigation Department.
 Before joining McGuireWoods, Cheryl was a partner in an Am Law 100 law firm.
 She also handled securities and complex commercial litigation for a major New York firm, and clerked for then-U.S. District Judge David G. Trager of the Eastern District of New York.

 “Understanding my clients’ business and helping them achieve their goals by developing creative legal solutions – often while also appeasing regulators – has been both incredibly challenging and incredibly rewarding.”